tangshuang/nautil/README.md

 <div  align="center">Nautil is a responsive, efficient, and flexible JavaScript framework for building cross-platform applications.</div>

-## Overview
+## Introduction

-Nautil is built on React and is a framework not only a UI library.
+Nautil is built on React and is a framework, not a UI library.
 Developers can use React components in Nautil applications directly as possible. *Nautil is absolutely React, however, Nautil is more than React.* As a framework, it provides router/navigation, state management, data management, event stream, internationalization and ability of cross-platform.

-Nautil is following *Observer Pattern*.
-In the development, you will find that you should often think about how to use Observer Pattern to trigger UI update.
-However, don't worry about it, it is easy.
+The purpose of Nautil is to make development more easy, quick and comfortable.

+Without importing all the ecosystem of React, without complex redux, without any more choice of third part libraries, you will begin and build your application quickly with Nautil.
+Feel happy and relaxing when you writing with Nautil.
+It will work as what you think.
+You do not need to learn more than react.
+The only thing you need to know is some feature level api.
+There is no syntax level or higher knowledge to learn.

 To have a taste quickly, run with: